saros-project/saros/docs/contribute/best-practices.md

 -   When calling a blocking method, Java uses InterruptedException to signal that the waiting thread was told to stop waiting.
--   As a a caller to a blocking method it is your responsibility to deal with the possibility of being interrupted.
+-   As a caller to a blocking method it is your responsibility to deal with the possibility of being interrupted.
 This is why exception is checked in Java.
 -   The contract of InterruptedException is the following: